 Public Engagement with Science; Risk Governance; Governance Change; Collaborative City-Building; Scholarship of Engagement

-Dr. Kevin Jones is Assistant Professor of Community Engagement and Public Policy.
+Dr. Kevin Jones is Associate Professor of Community Engagement and Public Policy.

 Scholarly Areas of Research:

 Current Research Focus:

 Dr. Jones is currently supervising graduate students working on topics including: urban sustainability; participatory urbanism; urban agriculture and community gardening; and citizen engagement in environmental governance.
 Alongside supervisory activities in REES, Dr. Jones accepts graduate students enrolled in the Master of Arts Community Engagement (MACE) program within the School of Public Health.If you are interested in working with Dr. Jones in your own graduate studies please feel free to send inquiries by email.